Compression in PDF files

-PDF files are much smaller than equivalent PostScript files.
-This is achieved through a better datastructure but it is mainly due to the very efficient compression algorithms that PDF supports.
+PDF files can be fairly compact, much smaller than the equivalent PostScript files.
+This is achieved through a better data structure but it is mainly due to the very efficient compression algorithms that PDF supports.
+The list of compression algorithms that can be used is extensive:

-Most of these compression algorithms are discussed in more detail in the data compression section of this site.
+The use of these compression algorithms is discussed in more detail in the bottom section of this page.

 How to check the compression that was used in a PDF

-In some cases you can open the PDF using a text editor which can handle binary data (TextPad, UltraEdit,…) and search for the “/Filter” keywords.
+In some cases, you can open the PDF using a text editor that can handle binary data (TextPad, UltraEdit,…) and search for the “/Filter” keywords.

 CCITT compression